Psychosis. Symptoms and Treatment

 Psychotherapy in treatment of psychosis

 Counseling, combined with medication, offers an effective strategy for managing psychosis.
-Cognitive-behavioral therapy (CBT) helps recognize psychotic episodes, distinguishing between reality and imagination, emphasizing the importance of medication adherence.
+Cognitive-behavioral therapy (CBT) helps recognize psychotic episodes, distinguish between reality and imagination, and emphasize the importance of medication adherence.

 Psychoeducation and family support